KUOM

-KUOM (770 AM) – branded Radio K – is a daytime-only non-commercial educational college/alternative rock radio station licensed to serve Minneapolis, Minnesota.
-KUOM covers the Minneapolis–Saint Paul metropolitan area, and extends its reach with three low-power broadcast relay stations and one full-power repeater that also allow KUOM's programming to be heard 24 hours a day.
-Owned by the University of Minnesota, Twin Cities, the station is operated by both faculty and students.
-The KUOM studios are located at the Rarig Center on the University of Minnesota campus, while the station transmitter is in Falcon Heights.
-Besides a standard analog transmission, KUOM is also available online.
+KUOM (770 AM) – branded Radio K - Real College Radio – is a daytime-only, non-commercial, college radio station licensed to Minneapolis, Minnesota.
+Owned by the University of Minnesota, Twin Cities, the station is operated by students and faculty.
+It mainly airs alternative rock with other genres of music.
+The studios are in Rarig Center on the University of Minnesota campus.

-KUOM's AM signal operates with a non-directional antenna located on the St. Paul/Falcon Heights campus.
-Due to its 770 kHz frequency located low on the band combined with the region's flat terrain and excellent soil conductivity, the station's AM coverage is comparable to that of a full-power FM station, thus 770 can be heard throughout the Twin Cities area, with grade B coverage in St. Cloud and Mankato.
-However, the AM is licensed to operate during daylight hours only in order to protect WABC in New York at night.
-The hours of operation vary from month to month, reflecting local sunrise and sunset times, with the day's sign on and signoff changing from month to month; signoff, for example, ranges from 4:30 p.m. in winter to 9:00 p.m. in summer.
+KUOM is a member of AMPERS, the Association of Minnesota Public Educational Radio Stations.
+It receives funding from a number of sources, including donations from listeners.
+Approximately 40% of the station's funding comes from listener support, while the rest is provided by the state and federal governments, along with the University of Minnesota.

-KUOM's first broadcasting station license, as WLB, was granted on January 13, 1922.
-This was Minnesota's first broadcast station license, making KUOM one of the oldest radio stations in the United States.
-In addition, the university traces its radio activities back more than 100 years, starting with experimental work in 1912, followed by radiotelegraph broadcasts begun in 1920, and radiotelephone broadcasts of market reports inaugurated in February 1921, making KUOM one of the oldest surviving radio stations in North America.
+KUOM's AM signal operates at 5,000 watts with a non-directional antenna.
+Its transmitter tower is on the St. Paul - Falcon Heights campus.
+Due to its low frequency of 770 kHz, combined with the region's excellent soil conductivity, the station's AM coverage is comparable to that of a full-power FM station.
+Its signal can be heard throughout the Twin Cities area, with grade B coverage as far as St. Cloud and Mankato.
+However, the AM operation is licensed to broadcast only during daylight hours to avoid interfering with Class A WABC in New York City at night.
+Therefore, its hours of operation vary from month to month, reflecting local sunrise and sunset times.
+Sign off, for example, ranges from 4:30 p.m. in winter to 9:00 p.m. in summer.
+KUOM extends its reach, and adds nighttime service, with two FM translators and one limited-reach FM station that allow KUOM's programming to be heard 24 hours a day.
+KUOM is also available online.